labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/step5.md

 **Discussion**

-This exercise illustrates the two most common uses of class variables and class methods.
+This lab illustrates the two most common uses of class variables and class methods.
 Class variables are often used to hold a global parameter (e.g., a configuration setting) that is shared across all instances.
 Sometimes subclasses will inherit from the base class and